 • Fruition Farms in Larkspur, Colorado's first artisanal sheep dairy and creamery and the chief supplier of delicious menu items at Denver's Fruition Restaurant, occasionally offers tours and classes where you might learn about animal husbandry, cheesemaking and butchering.

-• The Goat Cheese Lady in Colorado Springs is an "urban farmgirl" offering classes in the making of cheese, bread, soap and lotion.
+• A Grazing Life in Colorado Springs hosts five-course farm dinners, brunches on the ranch and picnic days.
 Stone Creek Farmstead also offers classes on those three crafts on their tiny goat farm in Divide.